Hulupeep/timenow-script/README.md

 1. Copy the `hey` script to your project directory.
 2. Make it executable (`chmod +x hey`).
 3. Run it using `./hey`.

+### 1. Make it better
+Maybe youc could extend it by logging where a timelog.md is when it is created ina global file then run reports or a markdown based kanban off it.
+Maybe you could add numbering and then add a command hey 10 done or hey 10 doing or hey 10 WaitingFor to give them simple status
+Maybe add tags
+Maybe nothing. keep it simple